 Carruthers and Stinchcombe claim success on behalf of the government agencies in making mortgages more liquid, that is, more acceptable as tradable investments.

-- 13. Ibid., 131. - 14.
-In $Debtor\ Nation$, Louis Hyman argues that government officials saw the development of securitization as a means to attract capital to inner cities. - 15.
-Carruthers and Stinchcombe, "Social Structure of Liquidity," 362.
+14. In Debtor Nation, Louis Hyman argues that government officials saw the development of securitization as a means to attract capital to inner cities.